Bee Season 2018 has come to an end and we are no longer taking orders for 3# package bees.

 On the face of it, this is just a matter of non-interchangeable equipment.
-Their parts simply don't fit in each other!
+They just don't fit in each other!
 (And yes, that's something we did on purpose but that's a story for another day.)

 But the deeper reason to avoid a nuc is to avoid introducing contaminated foundation wax into your natural wax top bar hive.
 Wax foundation has been found to contain 170 different chemical contaminants, including the pesticides for varroa control that have been in use since the 1980's.
-Natural clean beeswax contains none of those.
-Letting the bees make their own wax - means it is cleaner and it supports their natural systems.
+Natural clean beeswax?
+Contains none of those.
+Let the bees make their own wax - it is cleaner and it supports their natural systems.

 Make sense?
 We thought it would.
 You know how the saying goes: "It's All About the Wax!"